PRISM: Enhancing Protein Inverse Folding through Fine-Grained Retrieval on Structure-Sequence Multimodal Representations: Experiments and Results

 \subsubsection{Effect of Protein Size on Recovery}

-Figure~\ref{fig:aar_length_box} shows the distribution of amino-acid recovery rates (AAR) across protein length bins on the CATH-4.2 test set.
+Fig.~\ref{fig:aar_length_box} shows the distribution of amino-acid recovery rates (AAR) across protein length bins on the CATH-4.2 test set.
 PRISM consistently outperforms AIDO.Protein-IF across all lengths, with particularly notable gains for shorter proteins ($<200$ residues) where inverse folding is more challenging.
 These results confirm that PRISM’s improvements are robust across varying sequence lengths, rather than confined to a narrow subset of proteins.